 The 4th State of Consciousness

-It is also known as the 4th state of consciousness because it is the first primary partition of consciousness after waking, sleeping, and dreaming.
-This state of awareness is most notable for its profound state of restfulness.
+It is known as the 4th state of consciousness because it is the first primary partition of consciousness beyond the default states.
+This partition of awareness is most notable for its profound state of restfulness.
 The mind remains alert but absent the internal chatter.
 Let’s break down the terms.

 Samādhi is a Sanskrit term.
 It is two words, sama, meaning “together,” and dhi, meaning “mind.”
 Its most basic definition means “a complete state of consciousness.”
 It is complete because it is a pure state of awareness.
 When you reach this partition of mindfulness, the internal dialogue is absent.
 One only experiences our original state of awareness.

-The term Sahajis derived from two Sanskrit roots: Saha, together, and Ja, equals born.
+Sahajis is derived from two Sanskrit roots: Saha, together, and Ja equals born.
 So, it means “born together.”
-It signifies our original state of being before any external conditioning influences the soul.
+It signifies our original state of being before external conditioning influences the soul.

 The Beginnings of Sahaj Samādhi